nicknguyen0201/Gym-Tracker-App/README.md

 **Required Must-have Stories**

-####Workout Logging
+### Session Management
+[x] As a user, I want to pick a session (e.g. “Leg Day”, “Chest & Triceps”) so I can go to that day exercises.
-- As a user, I want to create a new workout session so that I can start recording my exercises for the day.
+[] As a user, I want to view a list of my past workout sessions so that I can review my history.
+### Workout Logging
-- As a user, I want to add an exercise to my session (e.g. Bench Press, Squat) so that I can specify what I’m working on.
+[] As a user, I want to create a new workout session so that I can start recording my exercises for the day.
-- As a user, I want to record sets and reps (and optionally weight) for each exercise so that I can track my progress accurately.
+[] As a user, I want to record sets and reps (and optionally weight) for each exercise so that I can track my progress accurately.
-- As a user, I want to view a summary of today’s session (total sets, reps, volume) so that I can see how much I’ve done at a glance.
+[] As a user, I want to view a summary of today’s session (total sets, reps, volume) so that I can see how much I’ve done at a glance.
-- As a user, I want to edit or delete a recorded set in case I made a mistake or want to correct my log.
+[] As a user, I want to edit or delete a recorded set in case I made a mistake or want to correct my log.
-Session Management
-- As a user, I want to name or tag each session (e.g. “Leg Day”, “Chest & Triceps”) so I can easily find and differentiate past workouts.
-- As a user, I want to view a list of my past workout sessions so that I can review my history.
-####Data Persistence & Sync
+### Data Persistence & Sync
--As a user, I want my workout data to persist across app launches so that I never lose my logs.
+[] As a user, I want my workout data to persist across app launches so that I never lose my logs.

 **Optional Nice-to-have Stories**

-- Progress Visualization: As a user, I want to see charts of my volume, max weight, and rep count over time so that I can visualize my progress.
+[] Progress Visualization: As a user, I want to see charts of my volume, max weight, and rep count over time so that I can visualize my progress.
-- Notifications & Reminders: As a user, I want to get reminder of going to the gym as well as what plan should I be doing today
+[] Notifications & Reminders: As a user, I want to get reminder of going to the gym as well as what plan should I be doing today
 Social & Sharing
-- As a user, I want to share a summary of my workout to social media or messaging apps so that I can celebrate milestones.

 ### 2. Screen Archetypes

-- [ ] [Workout plans menu]
+[x] [Workout plans menu]
 * As a user, I want to choose what I will be working on today, like legs, arms, etc
 * ...
-[] [Options for excercises to do on that day]
+[x] [Options for excercises to do on that day]
-* As a user, I want to start working on the excercises I have for this day like bench press on chest day
+* As a user, I want to start working on the excercises I have for this day like bench press on chest day [x] [log how many reps]
-* ...
+* As a user, I want to log how many reps I did
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)